SamFu1113/SamFu1113/README.md

 - 👀 I’m interested in operating system like Linux.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(I'm learning Linux kernel)
 - 💞️ To learn it more solid, I’m want to enhance my coding skill for C language.
-- 🌱 So I’m currently learning C.
+- 🌱 So I’m currently learning it.
 - 📫 How to reach me: sam86111374@gmail.com .

 <!---